 - Plastic bags, paper grocery sacks, chemical barrels, cardboard boxes and cans over 35 gallons in size.

 Cans, bags and bundles should not exceed 50 pounds.
-Yard waste cans and or garbage containers must have the C-A-R-E stickers on them, facing the curb so drivers can distinguish between yard waste and garbage.
+Yard waste cans and or garbage containers must have the yard waste stickers on them, facing the curb so drivers can distinguish between yard waste and garbage.